SignX: Continuous Sign Recognition in Compact Pose-Rich Latent Space: Experimental Results

-We evaluate the \textbf{SignX} framework across multiple mainstream benchmarks \cite{8578910, Zhou2021ImprovingSLT-with-monolingual-CSLDaily, li2020word}, utilizing a comprehensive suite of metrics including WER, BLEU, and P-I accuracy.
-As illustrated in \cref{table:sota_bleu,tab:performance_v5}, SignX achieves significant improvements over current state-of-the-art methods in both continuous sign recognition and isolated sign recognition tasks (Note that some of the SLT work is different from ours and cannot be directly compared, e.g., \cite{zhang2025largesignlanguagemodels}), our framework establishes a new performance ceiling, exhibiting superior robustness and cross-domain scalability, thereby providing a high-performance baseline for CSLR task.
+BLEU, and P-I accuracy.
+As illustrated in \cref{table:sota_bleu,tab:performance_v5}, SignX achieves significant improvements over current state-of-the-art methods in both continuous sign recognition and isolated sign recognition tasks (Note that some of the SLT work is different from ours and cannot be directly compared, e.g., \cite{zhang2025largesignlanguagemodels}).
+Overall, our framework establishes a new performance ceiling for both continuous sign language recognition (CSLR) and sign language translation (SLT) tasks, exhibiting superior robustness and cross-domain scalability, thereby providing a high-performance baseline for the broader sign language understanding community.